Probing symmetries of quantum many-body systems through gap ratio statistics: Illustrations in quantum many-body physics

-The statistics of anyons are generally encoded in a set of fusion rules analogous to the composition rules for angular momenta, as well as transformation rules relating the different possible ways to fuse together three or more particles (the so-called ``F-symbols'') \cite{Bonderson_2007}.
-In the case of Fibonacci anyons there are only two types of particles, the trivial particle, labeled by $1$, and the Fibonacci anyon, labeled by $\tau$, with fusion rule $\tau \times \tau = 1 + \tau$.
-This means, just as bringing together two spins 1/2 can be decomposed into a spin 0 and a spin 1, that bringing together two Fibonacci anyons can be decomposed as the direct sum of a trivial particle, and another Fibonacci anyon.
-In addition we have $1\times 1 =1$, and $1 \times \tau = \tau$ \cite{goldenchain}.
-Following the seminal work \cite{goldenchain}, a Hamiltonian can be constructed by putting $L$ particles of type $\tau$ along a chain and assigning a different energy for each possible outcome of the fusion of two nearest neighbors,
+The statistics of anyons \footnote{A nice introduction can be found in the online caltech course of J. Preskill, Chapter 9 - Topological Quantum Computation, available at \url{http://www.theory.caltech.edu/~preskill/ph219/}} are generally encoded in a set of fusion rules analogous to the composition rules for angular momenta, as well as transformation rules relating the different possible ways to fuse together three or more particles (the so-called ``F-symbols'') \cite{Bonderson_2007}.
+In the case of Fibonacci anyons there are only two types of particles, the trivial particle, labeled by $1$, and the Fibonacci anyon, labeled by $\tau$.
+They are characterized by the fusion rule $\tau \times \tau = 1 + \tau$, that is, bringing together two Fibonacci anyons yields either the trivial particle or another Fibonacci anyon.
+This is analogous to the situation where two spin-$\frac12$ particles brought together can be decomposed into a spin-0 and a spin-1 particle.
+In addition the trivial fusion rules $1\times 1 =1$, and $1 \times \tau = \tau$ hold \cite{goldenchain}.

-where $\Pi_{j,j+1}$ is the projector into the trivial particle of two $\tau$ particles located at sites $j$ and $j+1$.
-This is the analog of the Heisenberg coupling for $SU(2)$ spins 1/2, which assigns a different energy to the fusion channels of pairs of neighboring spins.
-The coupling constants $J_j$ are taken from a random distribution $P(J)=\epsilon^{-1} J^{-1+1/\epsilon} \theta(J)\theta(1-J)$ ($\epsilon \in [0,\infty]$ characterizes the disorder strength and $J\in [0,1]$).
-Once again, the main interest for using a disordered coupling constant is to break lattice symmetries in the chain.
-We use periodic boundary conditions in the following.

-In contrast with the case of spins, the space of states formed by $L$ anyons does not have a tensor product structure: rather, it is convenient to describe it using a basis of ``fusion paths''.
-These correspond to sequences $| x_1 x_2 \ldots x_L \rangle$, where for each $i$, $x_i \in \{1,\tau\}$, and $x_{i+1}$ belongs to the fusion $\tau \times x_i$ (this means in practice that no two consecutive $1$ are allowed in the sequence).